jointpoints/CrabNets/README.md

-# CrabNets
+# Connecto.rs

 ![Version badge](https://img.shields.io/badge/version-0.1.0_pre--release-blue?style=for-the-badge)

 ## Welcome!
-CrabNets is one of the few Rust libraries that enable developers to  build,  analyse and manipulate graphs/networks.
+Connecto.rs is one of the few Rust libraries that enable developers to  build,  analyse and manipulate graphs/networks.

 ## Features